-In Mid October, Chad had to go to the UCF campus to take a final to complete his Master’s.
-Evan and I took the opportunity to go with him to visit Disney and Legoland.
-While waiting on Chad to finish with his test, Evan and I went to Epcot.
+In October, Chad had to go to the UCF campus for one of his finals.
+Evan and I took the opportunity to go with him to visit Disney World and Legoland.
+While waiting on Chad to finish with his test, Evan and I spent a few hours in Epcot.
 I am so happy I got to see Epcot’s International Food and Wine Festival again before we leave Florida.
 Once the park opened, we went straight to visit Mickey since Evan is too young to ride most of the rides.
-Evan has never been close any characters, so I wasn’t sure what his reaction would be.
+This was his first time getting close to characters, so I wasn’t sure what his reaction would be.

 He absolutely loved them!
 Mickey was his favorite.
 He saw all of them as oversized stuffed animals and kept giving them hugs and kisses.
 He was not very happy when we had to move on and kept trying to run back to them.
 We ended up buying him a Mickey stuffed animal later at Downtown Disney and he now carries it with him around the house.

 We rode the The Seas with Nemo and Friends and Evan took a quick catnap in the stroller before the World Showcase opened at 11 am.
 I made it halfway through the park to the Japan Pavilion before Evan woke from his nap so we sampled the Teriyaki Chicken Hand Roll first for lunch.